maciejjedrzejczyk/audiogist/README.md

 3. Type your question about the transcript
 4. View the AI-generated response that synthesizes information from relevant sections
 5. Continue the conversation with follow-up questions
+6. **NEW**: Chat history is maintained during your session and reset when processing a new video

 ## Configuration